oscar-uob/simulator/README.md

 Oscar Benjamin
 March 2021

+Note from Max I hope this is working

 This script runs simulations of an epidemic (e.g. coronavirus) spreading around people on a 2-dimensional grid.
 The script can be used to: